This is for Online Community Managers and Social Media Managers:

 More than ever, it is a time to share our experience of war, of pride and of country.
 We *have had so many different kinds of warriors in this country, from the women, European immigrants to Aboriginal women, who have stayed at home to care for families, business and factories, as their sons went off to war.
 Nearly one third of the aboriginal men between 18 -45, Métis and Inuit soldiers, went to war for Canada along with their other Canadian men of the same age in World War One.

 So be #PoppyProud and share your stories on line.
 Schedule your posts before and after times that people will be at the cenotaph.
 Us the hashtag #PoppyProud, #Canada and check out what your local tourism board and chamber of commerce are using as well.
-Get curious, get connected and grow your community.
-Most importantly, read other peoples stories, share them, start conversations, and be as connected to other Canadians as you possibly can, no matter where you are in the world.

 Don’t have an office stories to share?
-Here are a couple I was sent from Kerry Gibson – Director of Fundraising for The Institute for Healthcare Innovation on Innovation Boulevard, who is assisting in fundraising for the rehabilitation of many of the Legion buildings.
+Here are a couple was sent from Kerry Gibson – Director of Fundraising for The Institute for Healthcare Innovation on Innovation Boulevard, who is assisting in fundraising for the rehabilitation of many of the Legion buildings.

 1) Iron soldier- Trevor Greene